 See our short video on how to engage the sciences as a Christ-follower.

-In keeping with the philosophy of encouraging wonder and equipping students with the tools of scientific study, Course 2: Sky and Space is designed to stimulate curiosity.
-What is the optimal design for a model rocket?
-Will we colonize Mars in my lifetime?
-Why do Northerners have a “White Christmas” while Southerners decorate palm trees […]
+In keeping with the philosophy of encouraging wonder and equipping students with the tools of scientific study, Grammar of Science: Sky and Space is designed to stimulate curiosity.
+What is […]

 This 6th grade course is new for 2021-22 as part of our restructuring of the science sequence in 6th-8th grades.
-It is not the same as the Earth Science (Bridge) class and is not challenging enough for 8th graders.
-At Wilson Hill Academy we believe that teaching science in the grammar stage should equip […]
+It is not the same as the Earth Science (Bridge) […]

 Physics 1 is an introductory physics course for students in grades 9 through 12.
 The course integrates history, mathematics, and technical communication skills.
-Through successful completion of this course, a student will be able to develop a mastery of the basic tools of physics, including fundamental concepts and applications, computational skills, and analytical skills.
-Concepts […]
+Through successful completion of this course, a […]

 This is a complete first-year high school chemistry course.
 It will provide students with an understanding of the properties of, and interactions between, different types of matter.
-Students will understand fundamental concepts concerning atoms, elements, and compounds.
-They will also comprehend the trends within the periodic table and how the atomic structure of elements affects […]
+Students will understand […]

-This course has been formally authorized by the College Board to carry the AP® designation and is designed to be the equivalent of a first year college level general chemistry.
-A student in this course will expand on material mastered in a prior high school chemistry course to deepen their understanding of atomic structure, intermolecular […]
+This course has been formally authorized by the College Board to carry the AP® designation and is designed to be the equivalent of a first year college level general chemistry. […]

 This introductory course in biology is taught from a Christian worldview using classical methodology.
-Students study the nature of life and the chemical basis of living cells as well as cell structure, function, division and genetics.
-An overview of the five kingdoms is presented, and students consider representative organisms from each kingdom and their ecological […]
+Students study the nature of life and the chemical basis of living cells as well as […]

 Honors Biology is designed for students who have a foundation in Physics and Chemistry and who are eager to apply that knowledge to the study of Biology.
-Students will learn basic biochemistry and its applications to cellular structure and function.
-Ultimately, students will gain a wonder and appreciation for the similarities and differences between organisms […]
+Students will learn […]

 This course has been formally authorized by the College Board to carry the AP® designation.
-It is a rigorous course and is recommended for high school juniors and seniors who have already completed a pre-AP level of biology.
-Students will learn to think scientifically, design experiments and draw connections between biology and other disciplines.
-The […]
+It is a rigorous course and is recommended for high school juniors and seniors who […]

 Formerly taught as Physics 2 (Honors), this class will include work designed specifically as preparation for the AP® Physics exam beginning with the 2020-2021 school year.
-It remains an honors-level college preparatory class in Physics and will prepare students for success in their pursuit of science, engineering, or math at the college level.
-Students should […]
+It remains an honors-level […]